womenbuildweb3/30daysofweb3.xyz/curriculum/en/5-creating-your-subgraph/0-intro-to-the-graph.md

 You can use The Graph’s hosted service for free with any chain.
 You can find a full list [here](https://thegraph.com/hosted-service/).
 You can also use The Graph’s decentralized network for subgraphs that index Ethereum mainnet contracts, which charges a small fee for each query.
 For this tutorial, we will be using the free hosted service.

+> Note: To make it easy for you, please create a new repo/project folder for this section.
+However, if you feel you are comfortable enough, you can choose to use [mono repos](https://blog.logrocket.com/managing-full-stack-monorepo-pnpm/)

 ## CLI Installation

 To get started, you will need to install The Graph CLI: